spekkionu/laravel-assetcachebuster/README.md

 Copy the package config file into this folder and change any settings you want to override for that envionment.

-When using multiple environments make sure to specify the environment when running the cache invalidation artisan command. `php artisan config:publish assetcachebuster:generate --env=environment-name`
+When using multiple environments make sure to specify the environment when running the cache invalidation artisan command. `php artisan assetcachebuster:generate --env=environment-name`

 I recommend only including settings you wish to override in config files for environments other than production.
 This will help avoid confusion if a setting is changed.